krtkush/krtkush.github.io/_posts/2019-05-04-handler-is-not-thread.md

 **Why pass instance of looper into the Handler?**

-Because the `Handler` needs to know which thread to execute its `handleMessage` or `runnable` code block on. **By default, a handler will attach itself to the looper of the thread it has been created in.** So if you make a Handler in the main thread without passing a looper to it, it will automatically attach itself to the main thread and hence execute all the code on the main thread (Giving an illusion of multi-threaded execution to developers unaware its behaviour).
+Because the `Handler` needs to know which thread to execute its `handleMessage` or `runnable` code block on. **By default, a handler will attach itself to the looper of the thread it has been created in.** So if you make a Handler in the main thread without passing a looper to it, it will automatically attach itself to the main thread and hence execute all the code on the main thread (Giving an illusion of multi-threaded execution to developers unaware of its behaviour).
 The main thread is the only thread which by default has a looper attached to it; the said looper can be obtained by calling `Looper.getMainLooper()`.

-**Try this:** Try creating a handler inside a worker thread which does not have looper associated to it.
+**Try this:** Create a handler inside a worker thread which does not have looper associated to it.

 **Thread B -**